megrilz/Splunk/README.md

 # Speed Test File
 Using the eval command, create a field called ratio that shows the ratio between the upload and download speeds.

+The format for creating a ratio is: | eval new_field_name = 'fieldA' / 'fieldB'

 ![image](https://user-images.githubusercontent.com/80080368/122796549-86938000-d28c-11eb-9318-29de2f880f31.png)